Black-capped Chickadee or Mountain Chickadee

 Call: Similar to Black-capped Chickadee, but sounds angrier or harsher than Black-capped.

-Contextual keys are the "clues" found in previously attained information.
+Contextual keys are the tips or clues found in previously attained information.
 Contextual keys include known range, habitat, and behaviors.

 Black-capped Chickadee Range and Habitat